USDA-FSA/fsa-design-system/components/tables/index.md

 Always refer to the [Accessibility Tables Guide]({{ site.baseurl }}guides/accessibility/tables) for overall guidance.

+* Note use of `aria` attributes for declaring by which column a table is sorted, and in which direction, `descending` or `ascending`.
 * Simple tables can have two levels of headers.
 Each header cell should have `scope="col"` or `scope="row"`.
 * Complex tables are tables with more than two levels of headers.
 Each header should be given a unique `id` and each data cell should have a `headers` attribute with each related header cell’s `id` listed.